dbnschools/moodle-theme_learnr/README.md

 moodle-theme_learnr
 ========================

-LearnR takes inspiration from LearnR and integrates some of the most popular features of Fordson, Rebel, and evolve-D into one amazing theme we call LearnR.
-Building upon the features of several themes we have created something special for Moodle 4+.
+LearnR takes inspiration from Boost Union and integrates some of the most popular features of Fordson, Rebel, and evolve-D into one amazing theme we call LearnR.
+Building upon the features of several themes we have created a clean and multifunctional theme with some of the most popular Moodle enhancements.

 Requirements